mb21/mb21.github.io/cv/cv.md

 - Fision Technologies is a startup with currently around 20 employees.
 The product is a mobile app and accompanying back-end.
 End-users use the app to take photos of their body, from which a 3D-model is constructed, which is used to give size-recommendations for clothes when online-shopping on one of our customers' online stores.

 - I'm part of the seven-people platform-team, that's tasked with continuously delivering the software into production.
 I've been working on both the front-end (React, TypeScript, GraphQL) and the back-end services.
-The latter are implemented using Python (Falcon and SQLAlchemy), exposed as REST APIs and run on Google' Kubernetes Engine.
+The latter are implemented using Python (Falcon and SQLAlchemy), exposed as REST APIs and run on Google's Kubernetes Engine.

 ### 2015-2018: Co-founder and full-stack developer of [2324.ch](https://2324.ch), Zürich {-}